 I have created four optional, ungraded quizzes for this course.
 The quizzes cover Judicial Review; Separation of Powers; Equal Protection; and Fundamental Rights.
-Each quiz contains four MBE multiple-choice questions and six short-answer questions.
+Each quiz contains MBE multiple-choice questions and short-answer questions.
 The quizzes are a way for you to assess your understanding of the material covered in the course.
 I see the quizzes as a precursor to your outline.
 I will post the answers to the MBE questions on Canvas after you have had an opportunity to take the quizzes.
-I may also post sample answers to the short-answer questions.
 I will not comment on individual quiz responses, but I am happy to meet with you to answer any questions you might have about the quizzes after you have taken them.